Darren Calabrese/COC

 Biography

 Towards the end of the 2019 season, he missed six weeks with a partially torn ligament in his ankle but avoided surgery.
-That kept him out of Canada’s early matchups at the inaugural Davis Cup Finals, but he did get in to play singles in the final round against Spain as Canada finished as the runners-up.
-Earlier in the year, he had won the fifth and deciding rubber against Slovakia that qualified Canada for the Davis Cup Finals.
+That kept him out of Canada’s early matchups at the inaugural Davis Cup Finals, but he did get in to play singles in the final against Spain as Canada finished as the runners-up.
+Earlier in the year, he had won the fifth and deciding rubber against Slovakia that had qualified Canada for the Cup Final.

 Auger-Aliassime had turned pro in 2015 and became the youngest player to win a main draw match on the ITF Challenger Tour.
 That year, he won the junior doubles title at the U.S. Open with Shapovalov.
 A few months later he, Shapovalov, and Benjamin Sigouin won the Junior Davis Cup for the first time ever for Canada.